Lismore City Council is constituted under the Local Government Act 1993. The general structure of Council is shown here.

 Access and amendment to Council documents

 Council documents covered by the GIPA Act can be available for inspection at Council's Corporate Centre, 43 Oliver Avenue, Goonellabah.
-You may be required to complete a Lismore City Council Information Request.
+You may be required to complete an Open Access Information Request Form.

 For more information phone our Public Officer on 1300 87 83 87.